mi2lab/mrat/README.md

 - When your Unity complains about not having Windows 10 SDK:
 Download the missing SDK *and all the SDK versions prior to the required one* using Visual Studio installer

+# mrat-server

+Requires a MongoDB set-up that contains a database "mrat" with collections "users" and "data".

+"/mrat/insert?doc={jsonData}&name={username}&token={token}" is the endpoint for logging data that is used by the MRAT Unity app.